 We are still in a difficult season as a country after months and months of trauma.
-Every day we wake up to discover the rules are shifting by region, state, county, or even school district to district.
+Every day we wake up to discover a new, often preventable tragedy has occurred.
 The only thing we can rely on right now is that we will have to adjust to something new every day.

 But here’s the good news.
 God is not surprised by these events!
 More than that, he is bigger than all of this confusion and concern.
 When we don’t know what to pray we can look in the Bible at those who have walked in difficult seasons before us and learn from them.
 Theologians consider Pauls’s letter to the Church in Rome “the most complete compendium of Christian doctrine.
 Romans has been called “The Constitution of Christianity,” “The Christian Manifesto,” and “The Cathedral of the Christian Faith.”

 Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the hope of the glory of God.
 Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us. (emphasis mine)